klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.utils.md

 caver.utils.isValidHashStrict(input)
 ```

-Returns `true` if input is in 0x-prefixed 32-bytes hash format, otherwise it returns `false`.
+Returns `true` if the input is in 0x-prefixed 32-bytes hash format, otherwise it returns `false`.
 This function only looks at the input and determines if it is in the format of 0x-prefixed 32-bytes hash.
 Difference to [caver.utils.isValidHash](#isvalidhash) is that it expects HEX to be prefixed with `0x`.

 **Parameters**